-Public transportation from downtown Tokyo to Mount Fuji is very convenient, especially for foreign visitors who are traveling on their own.
+How to get to Mt.
+Fuji from Tokyo?
+Private chauffeured limousine and public transportation from downtown Tokyo to Mount Fuji is very convenient, especially for foreign visitors who are traveling on their own.
 From Tokyo to Mount Fuji, there are multiple transportation options.
-Here we introduce Kawaguchi Lake, the best location to see Mount Fuji.
-There are two ways to get to Kawaguchiko by public transportation from Tokyo, one is the railway (JR) and the second is by bus.
+Here we introduce the best way to travel to Mount Fuji area.
+There are two ways to get to Mount Fuji area by public transportation from Tokyo, one is the railway (JR) and the second is by bus.

 I. Railway (JR)

 To get to Kawaguchiko (mount Fuji Area) from Tokyo, you need to transfer to Fuji-Kyuko Line after arriving at Otsuki Station.
 Take Shinjuku as an example, you would take the JR Chuo Line (Rapid) from Shinjuku Station in Tokyo to Otsuki Station, then transfer to the Fuji-Kyuko Line.
 The train stops are at Shimoyoshida, Mount Fuji, Fujikyu-Highland, and Kawaguchiko, but it is recommended to exit at Kawaguchiko.
 It takes around 50 to 60 minutes from Otsuki to Kawaguchiko by taking the Fuji-Kyuko Railway.
 (Please note that JR East Pass cannot be used for the Fuji-Kyuko Railway.
 You need to purchase another Fuji-Kyuko Line ticket.
 Please check the official website: See Details..